Deacon Phillippe: Pittsburgh Filipinos

 In 1912, he managed the Pittsburgh Filipinos, which were named after him, and began play in the United States Baseball League.
-The Filipinos finished in first place during the league's inaugural season, which lasted only one month, with a 19-7 record.
+The Filipinos finished in first place during the league's inaugural season, which lasted only one month, with a 19–7 record.
 The team then moved to the new Federal League in 1913 and, for a short time, was later renamed the Pittsburgh Stogies.

 Legacy

 Phillippe was widely renowned for his control.
 No pitcher who has debuted since 1893 (when the pitching mound was moved to its present distance of 60 feet and 6 inches away from home plate) has averaged fewer walks per nine innings than Phillippe.

 Deacon is a distant relative of actor Ryan Phillippe, who named his first son Deacon (born in 2003) in honor of the pitcher.

-The spring that supplies Rural Retreat, Virginia with water is called Phillippe Springs.
+The spring that supplies Rural Retreat, Virginia with water is called Phillippe Springs, after the pitcher.

 Phillippe was inducted into the Virginia Sports Hall of Fame in 1982.